 15- What is the system function to get the current user’s user ID?

 USER_ID().Also check out other system functions like USER_NAME(), SYSTEM_USER, SESSION_USER, CURRENT_USER, USER, SUSER_SID(), HOST_NAME().

 Triggers are a unique sort of Stored Procedure that executes naturally when a client tries to change a database.
-Triggers are worked for SELECT, UPDATE, INSERT and DELETE proclamations; at whatever point a client tries to executes these questions to perform an exchange, triggers stop him and keep our database secure.
+Triggers are worked for SELECT, UPDATE, INSERT, and DELETE proclamations; at whatever point a client tries to execute these questions to perform an exchange, triggers stop him and keep our database secure.

-In SQL Server we can make triggers on DDL articulations (like CREATE, ALTER, and DROP) and certain framework characterized put away techniques that perform DDL-like operations.
+In SQL Server we can make triggers on DDL articulations (like CREATE, ALTER, and DROP) and certain frameworks characterized put away techniques that perform DDL-like operations.

 In SQL Server we can make triggers on DML explanations (like INSERT, UPDATE, and DELETE) and put away methods that perform DML-like operations.
 DML Triggers are of two sorts

-CLR triggers are the unique sort of triggers that in light of the CLR (Common Language Runtime) in .net structure.
+CLR triggers are the unique sort of triggers in light of the CLR (Common Language Runtime) in the .net structure.

 18- What is a “constraint”?